This feature availability depends on your plan.

 - You can change the default policy by clicking Set as default button:

-The settings are organized in two groups: Security Settings, Messaging Settings, Hardware Settings and Software Settings.
+The settings are organized into the following groups: Security Settings, Messaging Settings, Hardware Settings and Software Settings.

 - Device Password Enabled.
 When this box is checked, the user must set a password for the device.